 Well, the best time for the Humantay lake trek tour is in the dry season.
 Winter can be useful, but it’s too cold at such altitude.
 It contains severe gusty blows of wind that might add inconvenience to the trip.
 We can further categorize the summer season into 2 different weather types as per the nature of the weather.
 The dry climate and wet weather.

-On the other hand, the dry season is fantastic for planning a visit to Humantay.
+On the other hand, the dry season is fantastic for planning a visit to Humantay lagoon.
 The only biggest challenge during the dry season is the bright sun.
 At such high altitudes in Peru, the Andean sun is pretty harsh.
-It’s better to take all the necessary stuff with your while hiking so that no inconvenience occurs.
+It’s better to take all the necessary stuff with you while hiking so that no inconvenience occurs.
 It doesn’t mean that the dry season is entirely rain-free.
 There are still chances of sudden rains or thunderstorms, so don’t forget to take high-quality raincoats.